 How to: Attach the profiler to a .NET Framework stand-alone application and collect application statistics by using the command line

-This topic describes how to use Visual Studio Profiling Tools command-line tools to attach the profiler to a running .NET Framework stand-alone (client) application and collect performance statistics by using the sampling method.
+This article describes how to use Visual Studio Profiling Tools command-line tools to attach the profiler to a running .NET Framework stand-alone (client) application and collect performance statistics by using the sampling method.

 Enhanced security features in Windows 8 and Windows Server 2012 required significant changes in the way the Visual Studio profiler collects data on these platforms.
 UWP apps also require new collection techniques.
 See Performance Tools on Windows 8 and Windows Server 2012 applications.

 Command-line tools of the Profiling Tools are located in the \Team Tools\Performance Tools subdirectory of the Visual Studio installation directory.
 On 64-bit computers, both 64-bit and 32-bit versions of the tools are available.
 To use the profiler command-line tools, you must add the tools path to the PATH environment variable of the Command Prompt window or add it to the command itself.
-For more information, see Specifying the Path to Command Line Tools.
+For more information, see Specify the path to command-line tools.

 Adding tier interaction data to a profiling run requires specific procedures with the command line profiling tools.
-See Collecting tier interaction data.
+See Collect tier interaction data.

 To collect performance data from a .NET Framework application, the appropriate environment variables must be initialized before the target application starts.
 When the profiler is attached to the application, you can pause and resume data collection.

 To end a profiling session, the profiler must no longer be attached to the application and the profiler must be explicitly shut down.
 In most cases, we recommend clearing the profiling environment variables at the end of a profiling session.

 Attach the profiler